 Virtual event, 2021

 The 2021 INTERPOL Firearm Forensics Symposium (IFFS) will be held virtually from 4 to 6 May 2021.
 Interpretation will be available for INTERPOL’s official languages: English, French, Spanish and Arabic.
+Registration has now closed.

-Registration is now open.
 For further information and updates, including the agenda please visit https://iffs2021.com/

 October 2017, Dubrovnik, Croatia